mildsauce45/LinqToGatherer/README.md

 ##Card Images

 You can also download the bytes for a specific card image.
-In order to do this though you need to supply the MultiverseId of the image you'd like to download.
+In order to do this you need to supply the MultiverseId of the image you'd like to download.
 Any Cards query will give you the MultiverseId of a card or maybe you know it already from Gatherer.
-Again, since I'd like to be a good internet citizen, these images are cached for the lifetime of your process, so extra queries for the same Multiverse Id don't go over the internet.
+Again, since I'd like to be a good internet citizen, these images are cached for the lifetime of your process, so extra queries for the same MultiverseId don't go over the internet.

     var ids = new List<int> { 600, 601 };
     var imgs = from ci in Gatherer.CardImages